Azure/azure-linux-extensions/VMAccess/README.md

 # VMAccess Extension
-Provide several ways to allow owner of the VM to get the SSH access back.
+Provide several ways to allow owner of the VM to get the SSH access back and perform additional VM disk check tasks.

 Current version is 1.3.